 Geofencing for Attorneys

-An attorney, lawyer, or law firm could set up a geofencing advertising campaign to target specific areas of interest.
-This might include:
+An attorney, lawyer, or law firm can set up geofencing advertising campaigns to target specific areas of interest.

-- Hospitals, clinics or emergency rooms for personal injury attorneys.
-Other options include chiropractors, physical therapists or even collision repair shops.
+- Personal injury firms may target hospitals, clinics, or emergency rooms as part of a local personal injury attorney advertising strategy.
+Other options include chiropractors, physical therapists, or even collision repair shops.

 Geofencing for Medical Practices and Hospitals

 In healthcare, medical practices, or hospitals whether they be for-profit or not, can improve their marketing strategy by actively using geofencing as part of a comprehensive marketing strategy.

 - Telehealth providers can target clinics or doctor’s offices as part of a local physician marketing strategy.

 - Chiropractors may target local gyms showcasing the benefits of healthy alignments as part of their local chiropractic ads campaign.

 - Women’s health professionals can target health clinics and adoption agencies as part of a local fertility clinic marketing campaign.